Kirwa82/Data-Cleaning-App/README.md

 Your browser will open the app automatically (usually at `http://localhost:8501`).

-> Replace `app.py` with the actual filename of the script if it's named differently.

 ### 1.4 Deactivating the Environment

 When you're done, you can exit the virtual environment with: